201 Commonwealth Honors College - Bloom Honors Advising Center, 413-545-2483

 Students may book an appointment online here or call 413-545-2483 to schedule an advising appointment.

 When is it best to schedule an appointment?

-To ensure a successful experience here at CHC, we require all students to meet with an advisor in their first semester of membership and then at least once a year thereafter.
+To ensure a successful experience here at CHC, we require all students to meet with an advisor or attend a group advising session in their first semester of membership and then at least once a semester thereafter.
 We recommend that you schedule qualitative check-ins and future-planning sessions at non-peak times (see "Appointment Advising" above).

 Can I obtain advising if I’m out of the state/country?

 Yes!
-If you are geographically unable to come into the office, CHC advisors can also assist you over the phone or via Skype.
+If you are geographically unable to come into the office, CHC advisors can also assist you over the phone.
 When you call the reception desk, make sure to let them know your preference.